 On February 23, 2018, Adelante celebrate 40 years of supporting the community by taking a group photo outside of the main office.

-Adelante Back in Use splits into two programs.
+Adelante Back in Use splits into two programs in January 2018.
 The first is still called Back in Use and is co-located at GiveABQ.
 This program refurbishes donated durable medical equipment and gives it to people with disabilities in need.
 The second is called DiverseIT.
 This program refurbishes donated laptops and desktops and gives them to local nonprofits and people with disabilities.

-On February 1, 2019 , GiveABQ’s Grand Opening was held at the warehouse located at 1520 1st Street.
-At the launch event over 20 nonprofits were taking part and every television station in town attended along with Mayor Tim Keller.
-By the end of 2019 77 nonprofits were taking part.
+On February 1, 2019, GiveABQ’s Grand Opening was held at the warehouse located at 1520 1st Street.
+At the launch event over 20 nonprofits were taking part, and every television station in town and Mayor Tim Keller attended.
+By the end of 2019, 77 nonprofits were taking part.

 DiverseIT expands to a new storefront at our San Mateo site.
-Service offerings now include group training, as well.
-The official grand opening of the DiverseIT Computer Repair & Training Center was October 16, 2019
+Service offerings now include group training.
+The official grand opening of the DiverseIT Computer Repair & Training Center was October 16, 2019.

 Adelante earns a Silver Level recognition Family Friendly New Mexico for the benefits we offer and the family friendly work place we offer our team members.

 Adelante takes part for the first time in the statewide effort of KOATs for Kids in partnership with KOAT Channel 7 News and Nusenda Credit Union.
-Adelante handled the website, requests, managed the calls, warehoused, and distributed coats children in need.
-Through new coats we gave away and the used coats we gave to Albuquerque Public Schools and Locker 505 Clothing Bank, approximately 10,000 children were helped.
+Adelante handled the website, requests, managed the calls, warehoused, and distributed coats to children in need.
+Approximately 10,000 children were helped, from the new coats we gave away to the used coats we gave to Albuquerque Public Schools and Locker 505 Clothing Bank.